 Nobody likes to deal with constipation much less talk about it.
 Unfortunately much more is at stake than just an uncomfortable situation.
-As time goes on, evidence points more and more to the extreme importance of bowel health, and its critical relationship with the immune system.
+Constipation affects about 14% of adults in the United States and accounts for an astonishing 3.2 million medical visits every year.
+As time goes on, evidence points more and more to the extreme importance of bowel health, and its critical relationship with the immune system and the brain.
 Proper and prompt daily elimination of waste is just as crucial as the quality of what we put into our bodies.
 Let’s begin a discussion about constipation by defining the true meaning of constipation.

 What is Constipation?

-Constipation is one of the most common health complaints in the United States, and it affects men, women, and children.
+Constipation is one of the most common health complaints in the United States, affecting men, women, and children.
 It is a bit more common in women than in men, and this is probably due to the frequency of constipation that often accompanies pregnancy.
-It also seems to be more common in senior citizens, probably as a result of less physical activity and certain medications that are commonly taken by geriatrics.
-Chronic constipation is a serious issue, affecting 15% to 20% of the U.S. population.
+It also seems more common in senior citizens, probably as a result of less physical activity and certain medications that are commonly handed out by geriatric doctors.

-The good news about all this is that most cases of constipation can usually be reversed or prevented altogether by some very simple but effective lifestyle changes such diet, exercise, cleansing and keeping your body hydrated with purified water..
+The good news is most cases of constipation can usually be reversed or prevented altogether by some very simple but effective lifestyle changes such diet, exercise, cleansing and keeping your body hydrated with purified water.

 What Are the Signs and Symptoms of Constipation?

 - Frequency of bowel movements: Many mainstream physicians will advise that as long as you are moving your bowels at least three times weekly, you are fine.
 I simply do not agree.
 I have even heard the absurd statement that less than one a week indicates constipation!
 That’s just plain foolishness, and goes against the biorhythms of the body.
-I shudder to think about the negative health effects that can happen to a person who defecates only once per week.
+I shudder to think about the negative health effects that can happen to a person experiencing only one bowel movement per week.

 - Quality of bowel movements: Stools should ideally be soft (but not runny) and pass without effort.
 If your stools are hard, dry, and you find yourself straining to get them out, you do not have a healthy bowel.

 - Bloating: Constipated people will often have a feeling of discomfort in their abdominal region.
-It’s your body’s way of telling you that something is present that should not be.
+It’s your body’s way of telling you that something is not right within you digestive tract.